2007 July 25

 I decide to flag down the next vehicle I meet and ask them if there is a fuel stop in the direction I'm heading and how far.

+The first vehicle I see is a white pickup.
+I quickly pull over to a stop and start waving my arms for him to stop.
 He does, and I ask.
 He said there is a convenient store that sells gas in Baggs, Wyoming that should be open until 6pm.
 Plenty time for me to get there, but how far away is that?
 He can't remember... is it 30 miles or 40 miles?
 I push him for a more precise answer...
 30 miles I have a chance to make it...
 40 miles probably not....

 He guesses it's closer to 30-35 miles.
 I decide to try to make it to Baggs.
 My motoring style significantly changes in this situation.
 I slow down from 70-80 mph to 55-60 mph (which seems like I might as well be walking along this open stretch of road!) and I tuck in as much of myself as I can behind my small wind deflector...and I talk to Fleeter, telling him to go easy on the fuel so he won't run dry.